-ApiFix is developing a truly breakthrough minimally invasive deformity correction system for patients with Adolescent Idiopathic Scoliosis (AIS).
+ApiFix has developed a truly breakthrough minimally invasive deformity correction system for patients with Adolescent Idiopathic Scoliosis (AIS).

 The minimally invasive ApiFix system incorporates a miniature ratchet mechanism that captures incremental corrections performed by the patient according to the physical therapy regimen.
 The deformity correction process spans several months to allow the soft tissues to accommodate any minor correction.
 The ApiFix system is inserted through a small incision in the patient’s back and uses only two screws to support its ratchet-based, small expandable rod.

 Stage: Revenue (commercial sales in 9 countries); 5 distribution agreements (Canada, Spain, Holland, Greece, Singapore)